gSchool/mcsp-unit-oop/01-oop/03-factory-functions.md

 There we go!

 What we've achieved here is a level of information hiding.
 Information hiding is exactly what it sounds like: the process of hiding information (or data) internal to the object from being read or modified from outside that object.
 In this example, we're hiding the `powerUps` property, because it's part of the internal implementation of our `Player` object.
 Users of `Player` objects don't need to know wether we store power-ups in an array, an object, or any other structure.
 In fact, they don't need to know about the `powerUps` property at all!
 They just need to be able to call the `getStarPowerUp` and `takeDamage` methods as the game progresses.
+Hiding internal details not only prevents strange errors like the one displayed above, but also makes your objects more flexible.
+For example, after implementing information hiding, if you wanted to change from storing power-ups in a `Set` instead of an array you can do so without fear, but in the previous example, you may have to be careful as other code may be relying on the fact that power-ups are stored in an array, and changing it to a `Set` would now constitute a breaking change.

-But what about the `name` and `hp` properties?
+Now, what about the `name` and `hp` properties?
 Should we allow those to be mutated from the outside?
-Probably not, but to properly prevent mutation while still allowing access requires an understanding of getters and setters, which is the topic of the next section.
-So hold tight.
+Probably not, but to properly prevent mutation while still allowing access requires an understanding of getters and setters, which is the topic of the next section, so hold tight.

 ## Conclusion

 When you need a fleet of similar objects, create a factory function which takes of creating instances for you.
-To hide implementation details, make use of clojure variables which are inaccessible to the outside.
+To hide implementation details, make use of closure variables which are inaccessible to the outside.